 American car manufacturers offered seat belts as an accessory until 1966, but the US made them mandatory after that.
 However, people still weren’t forced to use them at all times.
 It was in 1984 that New York started requiring all passengers to buckle up.
 By 1995, every state besides New Hampshire had the Click It or Ticket laws, and those who didn’t buckle up were issued fines.

 Why should we wear safety seat belts in a car?

 The total number of all lives saved by seat belts from 1975 until today is 374,276.
 Unfortunately, those who don’t use them while in a moving vehicle have 30x more chances of being ejected upon collision.
 This is more than three out of four people dying because of injuries.
 Seat belts are saving lives regardless of the seat they’re using.
 Passengers in the back seats who don’t buckle up have an 8x higher chance of sustaining a severe injury upon collision.

 It’s estimated that 90.7% of adult US front-seat passengers used a seat belt in 2019.
 This represents a slight increase in seat belt use, meaning more lives were saved.
 In addition, many Americans have become aware of the positive sides of wearing a seatbelt and are using it properly.
-As a result, approximately 14,955 lives were saved in 2017 just by using a seat belt in vehicles.
+As a result, in the US, approximately 15,000 lives are saved annually just by using a seat belt in vehicles.